opensquare-network/sima-spec/governance/v1/README.md

 We will describe entities for various actions in following sections.

+### Authority

+- If it's a multisig account who propose an on-chain proposal, anyone of the signatories can provide context for the proposal.
+Of course the context can also be provided by multisig calls.
+- If an account has proxies, one of the proxy accounts can provide actions on behalf of the account with a `proxy#proxy` call.

 ### Start a discussion

 Any community member with a polkadot key can start a discussion.
 An example of the action data to be signed is shown as